Basic crunchy birth plan: Have baby.

 BOOM.
 Done.
 Right?

-You don't need a birth plan, but many parents-to-be find the process of creating a plan helpful to discuss options and preferences for labor and delivery of their baby.
+Is it inherently a little crunchy to have a birth plan at all?
+You don't need need one, but many parents-to-be find the process of creating a plan incredibly helpful to discuss options and preferences for labor and delivery of their baby.

 - Keep it to one page.
 It's more likely to be read.